hafedhmhammdi/prometheus-grafana-openshift-430/docs/01-default-dashboard/README.md

-# System dashboard
+# Default dashboard

-By default Openshift provides the Prometheus and Grafana operatators installed and default dashboards available.
+By default Openshift provides the Prometheus and Grafana operators pre-installed and default dashboards available.

 ## Accessing dashboard